arpan8/interview-questions/javascript/readme.md

 ```
 Here the x, y, after 5 sec timer will get printed.

-Here yz is the call back function.
+Here yz is the call back function, and under setTimeout parameter another call back function is there.